STNETRadio/support/README.md

 # ❓ STNET Radio Help Center

 {% hint style="danger" %}
-STNET Radio's website and email domain changes are effective from July 15, 2024.
-Read more [here](announce/Jul1524.md).
+Important Announcement: Website and Service Transition for STNET Radio.
+Effective from November 26, 2024.
+Read more [here](announce/nov2624.md).
 {% endhint %}

 Welcome to the STNET Radio Help Center!
 We're here to assist you with any questions or issues you may have.